mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         numbers as the original sampler.

         Remark:
-            This method relies on the overload of the copy construtor.
+            This method relies on the overload of the copy constructor.

         May throw an exception if not supported.